population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 # Conclusion

-As countries around the world continue to navigate the challenges posed by the aftermaths of the COVID-19 pandemic and plan for responses to potential future crises and epidemics, understanding the cost and benefits of potential policies is critical.
+As countries around the world continue to navigate the challenges posed by the aftermath of the COVID-19 pandemic and plan for responses to potential future crises and epidemics, understanding the cost and benefits of potential policies is critical.
 Using country-wide panel data with a household fixed-effects model, we